MurhafSousli/ngx-wordpress/README.md

 To initialize the library's configuration

-1 - import `WpState` service in your root component, then set the `baseUrl` to your WordPress host address
+1 - import `WpState` class in your root component, then set the `baseUrl` to your WordPress host address

 2 - Inject `WORDPRESS_PROVIDERS` in the root component provider or directly in bootstrap.